An epicurean adventure to: South Africa

 White vinegar and bicarbonate of soda (baking soda)

-Any reasonably neutral-flavoured white vinegar will work well, such as white wine vinegar or cider white vinegar.
+Use a neutral white vinegar like white wine or cider vinegar.

 Take note of this Malva pudding quirk